ElFosco/ALEM/readme.md

 ## Running the Experiments

-The `runner.py` script is used to run experiments for the MALE project.
+The `runner.py` script is used to run experiments for the ALEM project.
 You can execute it through the terminal by passing various command-line options to specify the desired enumeration method, problem type, and other configurations.

 ### Usage